Gaby oh Gaby: Commercial reception

 When the single came out, Bashung had been a singer for fourteen years.
 The singles recorded between 1966 and 1977 were all commercial failures and his first album, Roman-photos, issued in 1977, which he would later disown, was one as well.
 "Gaby oh Gaby" sold more than one million copies and revealed the singer to a larger audience.
 The song was shown in numerous TV shows on the evening and during the night, broadcast on radio, and was even in first page of the newspaper Libération.

 However, even if he admits that this hit saved him at the time, Bashung was caught off-guard by this unexpected success.
 On the album Play blessures issued in 1982, Bashung sang about this on his song "J'croise aux hybrides" : "J'dédie cette angoisse à un chanteur disparu, mort de soif dans le désert de « Gaby ».
 Respectez une minute de silence, faites comme si j'étais pas arrivé..."
 (I dedicate this anguish to a singer who vanished, dead of thirst in the "Gaby" desert.
 Respect a minute of silence, act as if I never came...)

-On May 19, 2009, the Gold Disc of the original 45rpm was sold on auction in Paris by its owner, a collector.
+On May 19, 2009, the Gold Disc of the original 45 rpm was sold on auction in Paris by its owner, a collector.
 It was sold for €3717.